AsyncDisplayKit/Documentation/docs/_docs/video-node.md

 ### Autoplay, Autorepeat, and Muting

-You can configure the way your video node reacts to various events with a few simple BOOLs.
+You can configure the way your video node reacts to various events with a few simple `BOOL`s.

-If you'd like your video to automaticaly play when it enters the visible range, set the shouldAutoplay property to YES.
-Setting shouldAutoRepeat to YES will cause the video to loop indefinitely, and, of course, setting muted to YES will turn the video's sound off.
+If you'd like your video to automaticaly play when it enters the visible range, set the `shouldAutoplay` property to `YES`.
+Setting `shouldAutoRepeat` to `YES` will cause the video to loop indefinitely, and, of course, setting `muted` to `YES` will turn the video's sound off.

 To set up a node that automatically plays once silently, you would just do the following.